DataDog/documentation/content/en/getting_started/containers/datadog_operator.md

 <div class="alert alert-warning">Available in Operator 1.4.0 or later</div>

-By default, Operator creates an agent daemonset with pods running multiple agent containers.
-Operator 1.4.0 introduces a configuration which allows users to run agents in a single container.
+By default, the Datadog Operator creates an agent daemonset with pods running multiple agent containers.
+Datadog Operator v1.4.0 introduces a configuration which allows users to run agents in a single container.
 This feature is only applicable when privileged agents are not required.

 To enabled this feature add `global.containerStrategy: single` configuration to the `DatadogAgent` manifest: